eladsolomon/Corona-API/README.md

 Second download and install Docker.

-Thits download to jenkins the following plugin:
+Third, download to jenkins the following plugin:
 Docker pipeline.
 Docker.